Bullying & Suicide

 Other ways to help people who may be considering suicide include:

 People who are thinking about suicide should talk to someone right away or go to an emergency room.
-They can also call a free suicide hotline, such as 1-800-273-TALK (8255).
+They can also call a free suicide phone line, such as 1-800-273-TALK (8255) or text "SOS" to the 24/7 free crisis text line at 741741.

 Friends and relatives of suicide victims also need to find someone to talk to as they grieve, especially if they are suffering from depression or suicidal thoughts themselves.